turingschool/backend-curriculum-site/module4/berlin/sorting_bigo.md

 We would typically speak of "worst-case scenario" with Big O analysis of any algorithm.

-With sorting algorithms, though, we typically talk about "best case", "worst case" and "average case" scenarios so we can compare them more equally.
+With sorting algorithms, though, we typically talk about "best case", "worst case", and "average case" scenarios.
+This allows us to compare the sorting algorithms more equally across all use cases.
 The "best/worst/average" considerations are speaking to the **input data**, not the algortihm itself.

-* What would "best case" scenario be for this sorting algorithm?
+* What would "best case" scenario be for your sorting algorithm?
-* What is the "worst case" scenario for this sorting algorithm?
+* What is the "worst case" scenario for your sorting algorithm?

 ## Bonus Points:

 * Which sorting algorithm(s) does your program's primary language (Ruby, JavaScript) use internally?